 If you’re running a modern business, then the chances are that you rely, at least to some extent, on an internet connection.
-You might use the internet to take payments in your small cafe, or to access a cloud server for your digital marketing agency, making reliable connectivity essential to your day-to-day operations.
+You might use the internet to take payments in your small cafe.
+Or you might access a cloud server for your digital marketing agency.
+Therefore, reliable connectivity is essential to your day-to-day operations.

 But what if you’re based in a region that doesn’t enjoy reliable internet access?
 Fortunately, this is a hurdle that’s becoming easier to surmount than ever, thanks to modern tools.
 Let’s take a look at the challenge, why it matters, and how it’s being overcome.